pranitzope24/ASCII-Ray-Tracing-cpp/README.md

 > * $\theta$ = FOV
 > * $d$ = distance to wall

-We calculate the distance to the wall by incrementing until the flag `bHitWall` becomes true.
+We calculate the distance to the wall by incrementing until the flag `hitWall` becomes true.
 (Depicted by the blue dashed line).
 If the point of calculation is out of bounds, we set it to the defined depth.
 Else we can continue until it reaches a wall and use the incremented value as the distance to wall.
 $$
 \alpha_r = \left(\alpha_p - \frac{\theta}{2}\right) + \frac{x_{iter}}{w_{scr}} \cdot \theta